 What Are Nursing Home Settlements?

-Nursing home settlements occur after lawsuits have been filed by plaintiffs (victims of abuse and their family members) against the defendants (usually nursing home staff members and/or administrators).
+Nursing home settlements occur after lawsuits have been filed by plaintiffs (victims of abuse and their family members) against the defendants (usually the nursing facility, its staff, and/or administrators).

-In a nursing home abuse settlement, the defendants agree to pay the plaintiffs for the harm that was done.
+In nursing home settlements, the defendants agree to pay the plaintiffs for the harm that was done.
 The case is then dismissed.

 Settlements award compensation for: